32 Best Places for Winter Sun in Europe to Escape the Cold

 I hope you feel inspired and invigorated after reading this epic list that includes some pretty awesome European winter sun destinations.

-If you're not too bothered by colder temperatures and clouds, then you could also check out Berlin, and Gdansk and Wroclaw in Poland.
+If you're not too bothered by colder temperatures and clouds, then you could also check out Berlin, Gdansk, and Wroclaw.
 Gdańsk is a quaint seaside town that is actually great to visit any time of the year!